 - Post-construction site runoff control

-The city must identify Best Management Practices (BMPs) and measurable goals associated with each minimum control measure.
-The Inver Grove Heights Annual Report for Municipal Storm Sewer Systems provides a summary of the city’s status of complying with permit conditions and identifies the best management practices being used towards achieving the city’s identified measurable goals.
+The city must identify Best Management Practices (BMPs) and measurable goals associated with each measure.
+Our Municipal Storm Sewer Systems Annual Report provides a summary of the city’s compliance with the storm water permit and its progress toward goals.